-Apple designed the 10.2-inch iPad to be the most affordable iPad without sacrificing usefulness.
-Despite hardware compromises, the modern chipset, display, and security make this a desirable device for users wanting an iPad that doesn't break the bank.
+Apple designed the 10.2-inch iPad as an affordable model that still covers the basics.
+Despite hardware compromises, its modern chipset, display, and security can make it a desirable device for users wanting an iPad that doesn't break the bank.

-This iPad is targeted at students and younger users, though it is also a great entry point for budget-conscious artists and other users.
-You can purchase the 10.2-inch iPad and an Apple Pencil for less than the price of an iPad Air 4.
+This iPad is targeted at students and children, though it can also serve as an entry point for budget-conscious users, including artists.
+The total price of the 10.2-inch iPad and Apple Pencil is less than an iPad Air 4.

 Display and Design

 The tablet measures 250.6mm tall, 174.1mm wide, and 7.5mm thick.
 It weighs 487 grams for the WiFi model and 498 grams for the cellular variant.

-The most significant upgrade in the eighth-generation iPad is a leap to an A12 Bionic processor.
-The new silicon gives it a considerable performance boost over the A10 chip found in both the sixth-generation and seventh-generation iPads.
-Apple says it's up to 40% faster than the A10 chip in the seventh-generation iPad.
+The most significant upgrade in the ninth-generation iPad is the A13 Bionic processor.
+The new silicon gives it a decent performance boost over the A12 chip in the eighth-generation iPad.
+Apple says its GPU is 20% faster than the one found in the previous model.

 Apple Pencil Support

 The 10.2-inch iPad supports the first-generation Apple Pencil.
-The responsiveness from the first-generation Apple Pencil on the eighth-generation iPad is roughly the same as it is on the original 12.9-inch iPad Pro.
-The 10.2-inch iPad does not support the second-generation Apple Pencil due to requiring the flat sides and conduction charging found in other iPads.
+When used with the ninth-generation iPad, its responsiveness is roughly the same as on the original 12.9-inch iPad Pro.
+The 10.2-inch iPad does not support the second-generation Apple Pencil due to requiring the flat sides and conduction charging found in today's higher-end models.

-Apple Pencil support on Apple's budget iPad does mean that this is the cheapest way to get a powerful drawing tablet.
-While it lacks some higher-end technologies like P3 color or laminated display tech, this device is still a fantastic value for those who want the drawing functionality.
+This model's Apple Pencil support means it's the cheapest way to get a powerful drawing tablet.
+While it lacks some higher-end technologies like P3 color or laminated display tech, this device can still be compelling for digital artists on a budget.

-- The eighth-generation iPad ships in 32GB and 128GB storage tiers
+- The ninth-generation iPad ships in 64GB and 256GB storage tiers

-- Apple offers the tablet in silver, space gray, and gold color options
+- Apple offers the tablet in silver and space gray color options

 - The iPad has an 8MP rear camera with f/2.4 aperture